jdxyw/generativeart/README.md

 ## Contribution

-Thanks for the following sites and repos, I got lots of ideas, inspiration, code and tricks from them.
-The list would be very long, sorry for forgetting some of them.
+Thanks for the following sites and repos, I got lots of ideas, inspiration, code, and tricks from them.
+The list would be very long; sorry for forgetting some of them.

 - https://inconvergent.net/
 - https://fronkonstin.com/